Pineapple cake layers are filled with whipped pineapple cream cheese frosting in this refreshingly light and flavorful Pineapple Dream Cake!

 Apply the second pineapple cake layer, brush with pineapple juice, pipe a dam, and fill once again.

-Crumb Coat & Chill: When frosting our cakes, we like to apply a crumb coat (thin coat) of frosting first and then chill in the freezer for about 15-20 minutes to firm things up before applying the second coat of frosting.
+When frosting our cakes, we apply a crumb coat (thin coat) of frosting first and then chill the cake.
+We place it in the freezer for about 15-20 minutes to firm things up before applying the second coat of frosting.

 The chilling step is optional but it helps prevent the cake layers from shifting as you are frosting the cake.